mosip/id-authentication/design/pre-registration/pre-registration-individual.md

-# Approach for Data Sync with Registartion Client
+# Approach for create pre-registration

 **Background**
-	Exposing the REST API to create pre-registration for a citizen, where the data captured in the pre-registration portal should be stored.
+- Exposing the REST API to create pre-registration for a citizen, where the data captured in the pre-registration portal should be stored.

 The target users are -
    - Pre-Registration portal